MadibaGroup/2024-zkFBA/K Drafts/Full_Noir_Rust_Comparison.md

 ---

 A hand-written Rust/arkworks (BN254, KZG10) implementation of the Frequent
-Batch Auction (FBA) clearing-price zero-knowledge protocol specified in `protocol_constraints.md`.
+Batch Auction (FBA) clearing-price zero-knowledge protocol.
 It reads a CSV order book (Price, Bids++, Asks++), re-derives every protocol column from those three trusted inputs alone, and produces a KZG-committed, Fiat-Shamir-driven proof that the disclosed clearing receipt (`c`, `d`, `p*`, `V_max`, `V_min_delta`) is the correct output of the auction, all without revealing the underlying order book.

-It's the arkworks/KZG counterpart to the Noir/Barretenberg implementation at `~/zk_fba_noir`.
+It's the arkworks/KZG counterpart to the Noir/Barretenberg implementation.
 Both target the same 33-constraint protocol spec, but they are independent, hand-rolled circuits, not one compiled from the other.
-The code-level walkthrough of this implementation lives in a separate companion doc, `PROTOCOL_DESIGN_AND_RESULTS.md` (mirroring `~/zk_fba_noir/PROTOCOL_DESIGN_AND_RESULTS.md`); this document is about rationale, benchmarks, and how the two implementations stack up against each other.
+This document is about rationale, benchmarks, and how the two implementations stack up against each other.